Hire a Debt Negotiation Lawyer in Greensboro, NC

 NOTE: Negotiations can take anywhere from 3-36 months.
 If your debt settlement takes an extended amount of time, that gives you an opportunity to save enough money to pay your debts in large lump sums.
 You and your attorney will work together to come up with a debt management plan, typically starting from the lowest balance to the largest.

 With a plan in place, your debt negotiation lawyer will begin the negotiation process with the creditors.
-By law, once they know you are being represented by an attorney, the credit company can no longer contact you directly.
+By law, once they know you are being represented by an attorney, the creditor can no longer contact you directly.
 All further communications will be done between the collection agency and your lawyer.
 This will relieve you of stress and end the possibility of creditor harassment.

 If bankruptcy is declared, your attorney will remind the debt collectors that it is in their best interest to negotiate the debt down.
 When bankruptcy occurs, the unsecured debt is typically discharged, meaning the creditors will not get any of the balance owed.
-By choosing to negotiate a lower settlement, the credit company will at least receive a percentage of the outstanding balance.
+By choosing to negotiate a lower settlement, the creditor will at least receive a percentage of the outstanding balance.

 Whether you are working with an attorney or not, you should always have the final settlement agreement evaluated by a legal professional to make sure you are getting the best result possible.
 We would be more than happy to schedule a consultation with you to look over any agreements for you and give you the advice you need to get the results you deserve.